LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-We changed the template signature to take 2 parameters:
+We changed the template signature to take two parameters:

-- A list of tasks to display
+- a list of tasks to display
-- A task form
+- a task form.

-We also imported `helper._` that give us the form creation helpers, typically the `form` function that create HTML `<form>` with filled `action` and `method` attributes, and the `inputText` function that create the HTML imput given a form field.
+We also imported `helper._` that gives us the form creation helpers, typically the `form` function, which creates an HTML `<form>` with filled `action` and `method` attributes, and the `inputText` function that creates an HTML input for a form field.

 > **Note:** Read more about the [[Templating system|ScalaTemplates]] and [[Forms helper|ScalaFormHelpers]].

 ## The task form

-A `Form` object encapsulate an HTML form definition, including validation constraints.
-Let's create a very simple form for our need.
-We need a form with a single **label** field.
-It will also check that the label provided by the user is not empty:
+A `Form` object encapsulates an HTML form definition, including validation constraints.
+Let’s create a very simple form: we only need a form with a single **label** field.
+The form will also check that the label provided by the user is not empty:

 ```
 import play.api.data._